AdobeDocs/experience-cloud.en/help/website-implementation/launch.md

    ![Create a new Property](images/launch-newProperty.png)

-Your new property should display on Properties page.
+Your new property should display on the Properties page.
 Note that if you check the box next to the property name, options to **[!UICONTROL Configure]** or **[!UICONTROL Delete]** the property appear above the property list.
 Click on the name of your property (e.g. `Launch Tutorial`) to open the `Overview` screen.
 ![Click the name of the property to open it](images/launch-openProperty.png)

 [Next "Add the Launch Embed Code" >](launch-add-embed.md)